AntonioDaria/Nakama-Game-Logic/README.md

     - Improved Developer Experience: With Swagger's interactive interface, developers can test the API endpoints directly from the documentation, reducing the learning curve and increasing productivity.

+4. **Modularity**
+On the topic of Modularity I could have probably refactored the rpc handler a bit more by extracting the majority of the logic out to a service function and leave the handler just to deal wit the http response codes.
+I have not put a too much thought into this last point though, but it is something that I would normally have done if I was designing aan API endpoint using an http framework like Fiber for example.
+Definitely something to explore further.